daved01/Adversarial_Examples_GANs/docs/_pages/03_Results.md

 So far it seems as if BIM is more successful in attacking the network.
 Let’s see how the general behaviour on all samples is.

-### All Images
+### 2.1 All Images
 As for FGSM, to test hypothesis 1 we generate adversaries for different initial confidence ranges.
 Figure 11 shows that BIM is able to generate adversaries much more consistently than FGSM.
-For an epsilon great 10 all attacks are successful.
+For an epsilon greater 10 all attacks are successful.
 The slopes for lower confidence ranges is like for FGSM greater.

 {% include image.html file="BIM-Accuracies_Confidences.png" description="Figure 11: Top 1 accuracy and adversarial confidence for BIM and how they compare to FGSM.
 Overall BIM is able to generate adversaries more successfully and at higher confidences.
 Note that as for FGSM if the clean confidence is higher, it is on average harder to generate adversaries for smaller epsilons, which also have a lower confidence."%}